monolithed/envisor/README.md

 > Universal library for managing your environment variables

-*Environment variables are a set of dynamic named values that can affect the way running processes will behave on a computer.
+*Environment variables are a set of dynamic named values that can affect the way running processes will behave on a computer. <br />
 They are part of the environment in which a process runs*